ppetroskevicius/tiny-config/README.md

-# Minimal and Efficient Ubuntu Server Setup with Sway on Wayland
+# Minimal Mac or Ubuntu Server Setup with Sway on Wayland Setup

 ## Overview

-This script provides a minimal and resource-efficient setup for a development machine running Ubuntu Server with Sway on Wayland.
+This script provides a minimal and resource-efficient setup for a development machine running Mac or Ubuntu Server with Sway on Wayland.
 It automates system configuration, package installation, dotfiles setup, and various enhancements to create a streamlined, productive development environment.
-The whole setup with windows manager, editor, discord and browser running uses only 4GB of RAM.
+The whole setup with windows manager, editor, discord and browser running uses only 4GB of RAM (in case of Ubuntu setup).

 ![image](https://github.com/user-attachments/assets/7d46d21d-00f4-4f42-a362-13a5d8d0da49)

 ## Features

 - **Base System Setup**: Updates system packages and installs essential tools.
 - **Credential Management**: Uses 1Password CLI for SSH key and Wi-Fi credential retrieval.
-- **Network Configuration**: Supports both `systemd-networkd` and `NetworkManager` with Wi-Fi and Ethernet auto-configuration.
+- **Network Configuration**: Supports `systemd-networkd` with Wi-Fi and Ethernet auto-configuration.
 - **Development Environment**: Installs Git, Rust, Python, and various development utilities.
-- **Dotfiles Installation**: Clones and links personal configuration files for terminal, shell, editor, and system utilities.
+- **Dotfiles Installation**: Links personal configuration files for terminal, shell, editor, and system utilities.
 - **Desktop Environment**: Sets up Sway as a Wayland compositor, installs essential graphical tools, and configures fonts.
 - **Power Management**: Includes power-saving configurations and brightness adjustments.
 - **Audio & Bluetooth**: Installs and configures PulseAudio, Bluetooth utilities, and media control tools.
-- **Japanese Input Support**: Installs and configures Fcitx5 with Mozc for Japanese input.
+- **Japanese Input Support**: Installs and configures Fcitx5 for Japanese input.
-- **NVIDIA GPU Support**: Installs and configures NVIDIA drivers if applicable.
+- **NVIDIA GPU Support**: Installs and configures NVIDIA CUDA or AMD ROCm GPU drivers if applicable.
 - **Additional Applications**: Installs Chrome, Discord, Spotify, Zotero, Zed, and other useful applications.
 - **Cleanup & Optimization**: Removes unnecessary packages and ensures a clean system setup.